Saqlain-qark/Saqlain-qark/README.md

 - [Idea Adventurer](https://github.com/Saqlain-qark/Idea-Adventurer) - A website that provides educational and technological resources for people interested in learning about new ideas.

 - [Person Counter App](https://github.com/Saqlain-qark/Counter-App) - A simple web application that allows users to count the number of people entering a space and save the count for future reference.
+You can see a description demo of the app [here](https://saqlain-qark.github.io/Counter-App/).

 - [BlackJack-Game](https://github.com/Saqlain-qark/BlackJack-Game) - This is a simple implementation of the Blackjack game in HTML, CSS, and JavaScript.
-You can see a description demo of the game [here](https://saqlain-qark.github.io/BlackJack-Game/).
+You can see a demo of the game [here](https://saqlain-qark.github.io/BlackJack-Game/).

 ## 🌱 I'm currently learning